theguly/iris-doc-src/docs/development/quick_start/processor.md

 ## Subscribing to a hook
 Hooks allow to be notified by IRIS when a specific event occurs (IOC creation, deletion, etc).
 For a comprehensive description of hooks, please see the [Hooks section](/development/hooks/) of this documentation.

-The registration (or subscription) to a hook occurs at two moments during the life of a module :
+The registration (or subscription) to a hook occurs at two moments during the life of a module:

 - When the module is added to IRIS
 - When the configuration of the module is changed by an Admin.
 This allows dynamic subscription and deregistration of hooks depending on the config.